brendatreto/stock-analysis/README.md

 * We should be extra-careful not to modify the outcomes.
 * It could be a time-consuming process.
 (But it should be seen as an investment for the future)
 ### Refactoring the original VBA script
-Refactoring the original script was definitely time-consuming and challenging.
+Refactoring the original script was time-consuming and challenging.
 It demanded (at least on my part) a lot of focus in keeping the results intact.
 However, the process made it easier to read and more efficient.